opendp/opendp/docs/source/api/user-guide/transformations/aggregation-mean.rst

             >>> print("epsilon:", dp_fraction_meas.map(1))
             epsilon: ...

 The same approaches are valid for the variance estimator.
-The `Resize preprocessing documentation <preprocess-resize.ipynb>`__ goes into greater detail on the tradeoffs of these approaches.
+The :doc:`Resize preprocessing documentation <preprocess-resize>` goes into greater detail on the tradeoffs of these approaches.